zeux/zeux.github.io/_posts/2023-01-12-approximate-projected-bounds.md

 [^2]: Again, these are approximate.
 For example on AMD GPUs, division is actually two operations, one of which (1/x) is comparatively expensive, and the computation above assumes `min(x, y)` is a single operation whereas it may actually require two - compare and select.

 [^3]: While measuring instruction count is better than measuring FLOPs as it takes into account the compiler and hardware specifics, it's still a bad approximation of the real performance as some GCN instructions have different throughput and scheduling constraints.
-Unfortunately, RGA does not output cycle estimates, and I could not easily get any other static shader performance analysis tools to run, so that's what we get so far!
+Unfortunately, RGA does not output cycle estimates.